remexre/json-pointer/README.md

 # json-pointer

+## Preamble
-This crate is a straight conversion of the [json-pointer]() crate, but for use with `simd_json` instead of `serde_json`.
-While simde_json and serde_json expose similar APIs, neither attempts to implement the traits of the other, making an across-the-board generic implementation quite difficult to achieve.
-So, instead, I opted to fork the original project and adapt it to simd_json Value types.
-The fact is that if you persuaded by the benefits of simd_json, you can pretty much drop it in to standard ser/deser workloads in place of serde_json.
+This crate is a straight conversion of the [json-pointer](https://github.com/remexre/json-pointer) crate, but for use with `simd_json` instead of `serde_json`.
+While `simd_json` and `serde_json` expose similar APIs, neither attempts to implement the traits of the other, making an across-the-board generic implementation quite difficult to achieve.
+So, instead, I opted to fork the original project and adapt it to `simd_json` Value types.
+The fact is that if you are persuaded by the benefits of `simd_json`, you can pretty much drop it into standard ser/deser workloads in place of `serde_json`.
+You can then us this to replace [json-pointer](https://github.com/remexre/json-pointer) for pointer access.

 I also made some updates to the code to use the 2021 semantics of Rust.

 Otherwise, all the code, examples, and tests are those of the original author.

+## Read me
 A crate for parsing and using JSON pointers, as specified in [RFC 6901](https://tools.ietf.org/html/rfc6901).
 Unlike the `pointer` method built into `serde_json`, this handles both validating JSON Pointers before